REALWorld Law

 Hungary

 There are no additional restrictions on security providers regarding the granting of security over real estate due to the mortgagee being a foreign lender.
 Please note, however, that the lender shall comply with all mandatory provisions of Hungarian law applicable to providers of financial services as cross border services.
-On the basis of the laws introduced due to the COVID-19 pandemic, in certain cases the creation of mortgage or other security interest over real estate in favour of a lender with an ownership structure involving directly or indirectly certain foreign elements requires a notification to and acknowledgement by the competent Hungarian ministry.
+On the basis of the laws introduced originally due to the COVID-19 pandemic, in certain cases the creation of mortgage or other security interest over real estate in favour of a lender with an ownership structure involving directly or indirectly certain foreign elements requires a notification to and acknowledgement by the competent Hungarian ministry.

 Ireland